Apsara: Literature

-The Mahabharata documents the exploits of individual apsaras, such as Tilottama, who rescued the world from the rampaging asura brothers Sunda and Upasunda, and Urvashi, who attempted to seduce the hero Arjuna.
+The Mahabharata documents the exploits of individual apsaras, such as Tilottama, who rescued the world from the rampaging asura brothers Sunda and Upasunda; and Urvashi, who attempted to seduce the hero Arjuna.

-A story type or theme appearing over and over again in the Mahabharata is that of an apsara sent to distract a sage or spiritual master from his ascetic practices.
+A recurring theme in the Mahabharata is that of an apsara sent to distract a sage from his ascetic practices.
 One story embodying this theme is that recounted by the epic heroine Shakuntala to explain her own parentage.
-Once upon a time, the sage Viswamitra generated such intense energy by means of his asceticism that Indra himself became fearful.
+Once upon a time, the sage Vishvamitra generated such intense energy by means of his asceticism that Indra himself became fearful.
 Deciding that the sage would have to be distracted from his penances, he sent the apsara Menaka to work her charms.
 Menaka trembled at the thought of angering such a powerful ascetic, but she obeyed the god's order.
-As she approached Viswamitra, the wind god Vayu tore away her garments.
-Seeing her thus disrobed, the sage abandoned himself to lust and they consummated, during which Viswamitra's asceticism was put on hold.
+As she approached Vishvamitra, the wind god Vayu tore away her garments.
+Seeing her thus disrobed, the sage abandoned himself to lust and they made love, during which Vishvamitra's asceticism was put on hold.
 As a consequence, Menaka gave birth to a daughter, whom she abandoned on the banks of a river.
 That daughter was Shakuntala herself, the narrator of the story.

+Shu Ting referenced apsara in her poem "O Motherland, Dear Motherland".

 In arts

+Many Indian apsaras were identified with names and were central in myths.
+However, since they were not attributed specific physical features or attributes, artistic depictions do not individualize them.